cortex-lab/phy/docs/performance.md

 ### Pre-extract waveforms before opening phy

-If on-demand waveform reads are the bottleneck, create phylib's reusable waveform subset first:
+If on-demand waveform reads are the bottleneck, pre-generate the individual spike data used by the Waveform View by creating phylib's reusable waveform subset first:

 ```bash
 phy extract-waveforms params.py 500 --nc 16